This article will help you read and understand your pathology report for basal cell carcinoma of the skin.

 The tumour size is used to determine the tumour stage (see Pathologic stage below).
 Tumours that are larger than 2 centimetres are more likely to re-grow after treatment.

 The depth of invasion is measured from the surface of the skin to the deepest point of invasion.
 Some pathology reports describe the depth of invasion as tumour thickness.

 Tumours that invade deep into the dermis or subcutaneous adipose tissue are more likely to re-grow after treatment.
 The depth of invasion is also used to determine the tumour stage (see pathologic stage below).
-Tumours that grow into bone are associated with worse prognosis.
+Tumours that grow into bone are associated with a worse prognosis.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves send information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion means that cancer cells were seen attached to a nerve.